 Within each area a £10,000 Champions Fund is available for local Champions to use to run anti-stigma activity.
 You can apply for up to £500 per activity.

 In the video above you can see some of the activities that Champions in Suffolk have been running to challenge mental health stigma and engage their local community.
 If you are looking for more ideas, you can also find out about other projects we've funded in the past.

 "Thank you for encouraging me to speak out and the opportunity to create and run my own event.
 It has given me the confidence to run further events and feel more comfortable with friends and in the workplace."

 Time to Change Champion

 Interested in finding out more?
-Check out the FAQs below.
+Apply for the Champions fund here.